peter-lyons-kehl/hash-injector/README.md

 This works even for instances of type(s) that are 1:1 related/respective to instances of the other (value-bearing, "primary") type, but they do not carry any value matchable with instances of that other type.
-It is especially suitable for sequential/ordered/generated/unique assigned secondary indexes.
+It is especially suitable for sequential/ordered/generated/unique assigned secondary/tertiary/quaternary... indexes.

 ### Problem